 The next step is to take the rest of the gadget drawer and empty it into a box.
 This box remains on the counter for one month.
 Every time you use something out of the box, wash it, and then put it back into the drawer.
 After one month, anything left in the box gets donated or sold in a garage sale.
 The things that are in the gadget drawer after the month are the things that you use most regularly.
 The others you can live without.

-Attach a plastic Walmart (or grocery) bag to the door of the oven.
+Attach a plastic grocery bag to the door of the oven.
 Just slide one side on door.
 Then put garbage or recycling in it while you're cooking in the kitchen.
-When I open can of food, dog food, etc., I just rinse the cans out and put it in my bag.

 My kitchen drawers were full of kitchen tools and hard to zoom in on what it was I needed without digging for it.
 I have fallen in love with the metal cup hooks I got from the hardware store, very inexpensive, very useful.